rg63-itis/imrhythm/content/post/Leardership/Ali_Rowghani_How_to_Lead/index.md

 subtitle: By Ali Rowghani

 # Summary for listings and search engines
-summary: Ali Rowghani, YC Partner and CEO of the YC Continuity Fund, from his experience working with great leaders has three observations on leadership..
-These observations, answers many questions one might have in his journey of leadership..
-Understand them in short here !
+summary: Ali Rowghani, YC Partner and CEO of the YC Continuity Fund, from his experience working with great leaders has **three observations on leadership**..
+These observations, **answers many questions** one might have in his journey of leadership.. **Understand them in short here!**

 # Link this post with a project
 projects: []